Tampa Homicide Attorney | Brancato Law Firm, P.A.

 Early Intervention in Homicide Investigations

-I can intervene before formal charges by:
+We can intervene before formal charges by:

-• Contacting detectives to understand the investigation’s direction.
+• Contacting detectives to understand the investigation’s direction

-• Gathering crucial evidence before it disappears.
+• Gathering crucial evidence before it disappears or degrades

-• Potentially preventing arrest altogether.
+• Potentially preventing arrest altogether through pre-file advocacy

-Swift action before charges are filed can sometimes mean the difference between an arrest and walking away without charges.
+Therefore, swift action before charges are filed can sometimes mean the difference between an arrest and walking away without charges.

 Can I be charged with murder if I didn’t kill anyone?